yanivnizan/knowledge-base/src/documents/android/profile/Profile_Events.html.md

 ```

-###GetContactsStartedEvent
+### GetContactsStartedEvent

-This event will be thrown when fetching the contacts from the social provider has started.
+This event is triggered when fetching the contacts from the social provider has started.

 ``` java
 @Subscribe